astropy/astropy-APEs/APE14.rst

 <https://www.python.org/dev/peps/pep-3118/>`_ rather than only specifically
 Numpy arrays (which do follow the buffer protocol).
 This allows for other array types, such as the `built-in Python array
-<https://docs.python.org/3/library/array.html>`_ objects or other custom
+<https://docs.python.org/3/library/array.html>`_ objects or future advanced data
-classes.
+structures

 The following class shows the required properties and methods the uniform low-level API recommends: